 Portuguese cuisine is diverse and delicious.
 Try a hearty winter dish like cozido à Portuguesa (meat, potatoes, white beans, and often soup).
 In summer, nothing beats the grilled fish and seafood.
 Ask for amêijoas à bulhão pato (clams with garlic, white wine and cilantro), and don’t forget the toasted bread with butter.
 If you are in a hurry, head to a snack bar and ask for a bifana (pork) or prego (beef) sandwich.
 When it comes to drinking, Portugal is known for its wine, and Lisbon is no exception.
 If you want a local liqueur, try Ginginha, Favaios, or Moscatel de Setúbal.

 Lisbon is filled with centuries-old churches, palaces, and mansions.
-Museums dot the city—don't miss Museu Nacional do Azulejo, Museu Calouste Gulbenkian, or the new MAAT (Museum of Art, Architecture and Technology).
+Get the basics on Lisbon by participating on an Intro to Lisbon walking tour, led by a local historian, from AFAR’s partner, Context Travel.
+Museums dot the city—don’t miss Museu Nacional do Azulejo, Museu Calouste Gulbenkian, or the MAAT (Museum of Art, Architecture and Technology).
 You can experience art inside the museums, inside the galleries, and even out on the streets—take a walk to check out the painted buildings at Avenida Fontes Pereira de Melo, near Marquês de Pombal.
 For a more literary experience, head for the neighborhood of Campo de Ourique, where the poet Fernando Pessoa once lived and where grafitti-ed excerpts of his poetry live on.

 In the summer, you can listen to jazz in the gardens and free concerts in the squares.
 Keep an eye out for dance festivals and the three-day music festival, NOS Alive.
 Throughout the rest of the year, Lisbon hosts a number of festivals for international film—French, Italian, Spanish—and independent cinema.
 Finally, the food festivals are a great way to explore local products and regional cuisine.